 The remaining developments within the Project Areas will be subject to all the risks generally associated with real estate development.
 Projected development within the Project Areas may be subject to unexpected delays, disruptions and changes.
 Real estate development operations may be adversely affected by changes in general economic conditions, fluctuations in the real estate market and interest rates, unexpected increases in development costs and by other similar factors.
 Further, real estate development operations within the Project Areas could be adversely affected by future governmental policies, including governmental policies to restrict or control development.
 If projected development in the Project Areas is delayed or halted, the economy of the Project Areas could be affected.
 If such events lead to a decline in assessed values, they could cause a reduction in Pledged Tax Revenues.
-In addition, if there is a decline in the general economy of the Project Areas, the owners of property within the Project Areas may be less able or less willing to make timely payments of property taxes causing a delay or stoppage of the Pledged Tax Revenues received by the Agency from the Project Areas.
-In addition, the insolvency or bankruptcy of one or more large owners of property within the Project Areas could delay or impair the receipt of Pledged Tax Revenues by the Agency.
+In addition, if there is a decline in the general economy of the Project Areas, the owners of property within the Project Areas may be less able or less willing to make timely payments of property taxes causing a delay or stoppage of the Pledged Tax Revenues received by the Agency from the Project Areas could delay or impair the receipt of Pledged Tax Revenues by the Agency.